yabebalFantaye/MCEvidence/README.md

                         Verbosity of the code while running: The mapping between verbose number and the logging module levels are: 0: WARNNING, 1: INFO, 2: DEBUG setting verbose>2 outputs EVERYTHING
-       --allparams
+       --paramsfile
+                        text file name that contains additional parameter names to be consider as cosmological parameters --allparams
               	        Flag to consider all parameters - prior_volume is computed using all parameters.
 By default only cosmological parameters listed in iscosmo_params function is considered.